Dying Without a Will in North Carolina

 Selling Off Your Family’s Inheritance Because There’s No Will

-You may have noticed the division of property under the N.C.
-Intestate Succession Act, such as the first $30,000 or $50,000 of personal property going to a spouse and dividing the remaining property into halves or thirds.
+You may have noticed the division of property under N.C.
+Intestate Succession Act, such as the first $30,000 or $50,000 of the personal property going to a spouse and dividing the remaining property into halves or thirds.

-Often, an estate administrator will sell property from the estate of an individual who has died intestate to pay debts and taxes and then to satisfy requirements of the law.
-As the probate court’s appointed estate administrator, he or he has the right to sell property as needed.
+Often, an estate administrator will sell property from the estate of an individual who has died intestate to pay debts and taxes and then to satisfy the requirements of the law.
+As the probate court’s appointed estate administrator, he or he has the right to sell the property as needed.

 Instead, a will could specify what is and what is not to be sold, if necessary, in probate.